anja0440/Beer-Recommender-System/README.md

 What can give some indication about similarity of taste, flavors or mouthfeel?

 Providing this indication and a recommendation is the aim of my Beer-Commender-System:
-A web-app, that makes it easier to select a type from a list, as for instance from a menu card.
+A web-app, that makes it easier to select a type from a list like a menu card, for instance.

 # Data